mukul-rathi/old-personal-website/posts/facebook-internship-experience-2019/index.md

 To give you an idea of what a project looks like, I'll quickly detail the different aspects of my project.

 Since I was working on the **Experience** sub-team of Catalog, it meant my project was business-facing, meaning I was working on both front-end (React and Flux) and backend (Hack).
-Now I know PHP gets a bad rep as a programming language, but I enjoyed working in Hack, so I would say to prospective interns, don't be put off by Hack since it's very similar to most other programming languages.
+Now I know PHP gets a bad rep as a programming language, but I enjoyed working in Hack, so I would say to prospective interns: don't be put off by Hack since it's very similar to most other programming languages.

-At Facebook, compared to a startup, there are more specialised non-engineering roles, such as Content Strategists (who work on the text content displayed to users) along with Designers and UX researches, however when it comes to cross-functional projects engineers drive the projects.
-In terms of my project, this meant I was organising weekly sync-up meetings with the designer and content strategist on my team to discuss the UI design, which I ended up really enjoying.
-It's actually got me really interested in learning design, which I might blog about in the future.
+At Facebook, unlike a startup, there are more specialised non-engineering roles, such as Content Strategists (who work on the text content displayed to users) along with designers and UX researchers, however when it comes to cross-functional projects engineers drive the projects.
+In my project, this meant I was organising weekly sync-up meetings with the designer and content strategist on my team to discuss the UI design, which I ended up really enjoying.
+It's got me really interested in learning design, and I might blog about that in the future.

-I also got to do some data analysis too when designing the new infrastructure - running SQL queries to predict current load on the infrastructure and expected growth, as well as analysis of production logs when it came to actually shipping the code.
+My project also involved some data analysis when designing the new infrastructure - running SQL queries to predict current load on the infrastructure and expected growth, as well as analysis of production logs when it came to actually shipping the code.

-I was extremely fortunate to have such a well thought out project, and although Facebook is such a huge company, it felt like my project was genuinely impactful, rather than a small cog in a big machine, which was one of my worries when joining.
+I was extremely fortunate to have such a well-thought-out project, and although Facebook is such a huge company, it felt like my project was genuinely impactful, rather than a small cog in a big machine, which was one of my worries when joining.
 Facebook's project matching team really did an excellent job!

 ### Tips for future interns